 It happens to everyone at one time or another.
 Despite your best efforts to stay within your budget, you find yourself spending far more than you planned.
 And it’s often on things you don’t need or really want.
 If you’re wondering why that happens learn about 5 common overspending triggers and how to overcome them.

-You’re Feeling Bored or Lonely — For many, emotional spending is the most common reason they find themselves busting their budget.
+You’re Feeling Bored or Lonely — For many, emotional spending is one of the most common overspending triggers.
 And there’s a good reason for it.
 Making a purchase can temporarily dull those negative feelings and gives a rush of endorphins that feels good in the moment.
-However, those good feelings are short-lived and will likely be overshadowed by even more negative feelings once the reality of the spending spree kicks in.
+However, those good feelings are will disappear once the reality of the spending spree kicks in.

 How to Overcome — Recognize and honor those feelings of blues, boredom, or loneliness for what they are (we ALL have them!).
 Instead of spending money to dull those feelings, reach out to a friend for a text (or actual) conversation.
-Or read a book movie, start a project you can finish quickly that will give you a feeling of accomplishment (like cleaning out a drawer), or get some light exercise.
+You can also read a book, watch a movie, start a project you can finish quickly that will give you a feeling of accomplishment (like cleaning out a drawer), or get some light exercise.
 All those activities release the same feel-good brain chemicals as shopping, and don’t cost you anything.

 You’re on Vacation — When you’re on vacation, anything goes and the regular rules don’t apply.
 That makes it way too easy to spend money on things you normally wouldn’t buy.
 But remember, vacation is temporary and running up credit cards bills on overpriced souvenirs is going to feel like a bad decision by the time you get home.